Is Tor Legal? Can You Use Tor Browser Safely in 2023?

 Is Tor Browser legal?

 Yes, Tor Browser is a legal software that offers anonymous web browsing and built-in privacy protection.
 Tor Browser and Tor Messenger both are part of the Tor Project.
+When it comes to the countries where Tor is illegal, the list is pretty short.

-Is Tor affiliated with the US government?
+Is the Tor Project affiliated with the US government?

 Yes, Tor was originally developed in partnership with the US government’s intelligence community.
-The project is partly funded by the government as well as private companies and NGOs.
+The project is partly funded by the US government as well as private companies and NGOs.
 However, Tor claims to be fully independent.

 Is Tor a VPN?